-The church of St. Apostles Peter and Paul in Grzędzice was established in the first half of the fifteenth century.
-The tower was added at the end of the fifteenth century, and the sacristy was added in the nineteenth century.
-After 1534, it was taken over by the Lutherans who rebuilt it in 1818.
-The church was renewed as a Catholic in the 1950s.
+The church of St. Apostles Peter and Paul in Grzędzice (Seuelde in 1248, Zeeuelde in 1426) was built in the first half of the 15th century, probably on the site of an older temple, recorded already in 1339.
+The tower was added at the end of the 15th century.
+After 1534, the church was taken over by Lutherans, who renovated it in 1819 from damages caused by a fire.
+In the years 1910 – 1911, during the work on adding an annex with a gallery and a boiler room, a set of medieval paintings was discovered, then renovated.
+The church was renovated as a Catholic in the 1950s.

 The church was built as an aisleless, orientated building, erected on a short quadrilateral plan, but with a pentagonal ending on the eastern side.
 The nave was approximately 17 x 13.8 meters.
 In the second stage of construction, this modest building was preceded from the west by a square tower with side lengths of 7.3 meters.

 All the walls were set on a stone foundation, made of erratic stones of various sizes, with no regularity of layers.
 The stones were connected with lime mortar mixed with brick rubble.
 Only the corners of the walls, portals and window jambs, blendes and friezes adorning the tower were made of bricks.
 In addition, in the fourth, highest floor of the tower, a timber-frame structure was used inside, supported by four poles in each wall.